replikativ/datahike/doc/config.md

 Have a look at the [schema documation](./schema.md) for more information.

-## Historical Data
+## Temporal Variance
-Datahike has the capability to inspect and query historical data with a temporal index that is per default activated.
+Datahike has the capability to inspect and query historical data within temporal indices.
 If your application does not require any temporal data, you may set `:temporal-index` to `false`.

 ```clojure
 (:require '[datahike.api :as d])
 (d/create-database "datahike:mem://example" :temporal-index false)
 ```

-Be aware: you may not use any temporal database like `history`, `as-of`, or `since`, and the temporal meta attribute `:db/txInstant` is not present in the index.
+Be aware: when deactivating he temporal index you may not use any temporal databases like `history`, `as-of`, or `since`.

+Refer to the [temporal variance documentation](./temporal_variance.md) for more information.